-Above all else, Architects want to be able to tackle intellectually interesting work with minimal outside interference, no more, no less.
-Time-consuming management techniques like trust-building getaways, progress meetings, and drawn-out, sandwiched criticisms are only going to annoy Architects – all they need, be they subordinate, colleague, or manager, is to meet their goals with the highest standard of technical excellence and to be surrounded by, if anyone at all, people who share those values.
+Architects want to tackle intellectually interesting work with little outside interference.
+They want no more or no less.
+Time-consuming management techniques like trust-building gatherings, progress meetings, and long sessions that look backward rather than forward only annoy Architects.
+All they need – be they subordinates, colleagues, or managers – is to meet their goals with the highest standard of technical excellence.
+And it may help them if they’re surrounded by people who share those values – if anyone surrounds them.

-On paper this makes them appear to be model employees.
+On paper, this makes them appear to be model employees.
 In many ways, they are.
 But a lot of personality types will find working with Architects challenging.
-Architects have a fairly strict code of conduct when it comes to their work, and if they see coworkers valuing social activities and “good enough” workmanship over absolute excellence, it will be a turbulent environment.
-For this reason, Architects tend to prefer to work in tight, like-minded groups – a group of one, if necessary.
+Architects have a strict code of conduct when they work.
+If they see coworkers valuing social activities and accepting “good enough” workmanship over excellence, there’s likely to be trouble.
+Architects prefer to work in tight, like-minded groups.
+And a group of one is just fine with this type.

-Note that it is Architects’ expectations of their managers that are being defined here, and not the other way around, as with some other personality types.
-Titles mean little to Architects – trust and respect are earned, and Architects expect this to be a two way street, receiving and delivering advice, criticisms and results.
+Note that it’s Architects’ expectations of their managers being defined here, and not the other way around, as with some other personality types.
+Titles mean little to Architects.
+Trust and respect are earned, and Architects expect this to be a two-way street, with all receiving and delivering advice and criticism and all bringing about results.
 Architects expect their managers to be intelligent enough and strong enough to handle this relationship.
 A manager will know they don’t have an Architect’s respect when they remain silent and don’t bother to talk with them as their boss – or probably in any other capacity.

 Active teamwork is not ideal for people with the Architect personality type.
-Fiercely independent and private, Architects use their nimble minds and insight to turn aside distractions, and they rarely take part in much personal talk or office drama.
-Architects often foster work environments where they aren’t slowed down by those less intelligent, less capable, or less adaptable to more efficient methods.
-Instead, they will likely poke fun by forcing them to read between the lines and making them deal alone with work that could have been easier if they’d only taken Architects’ suggestions.
+Independent and private, Architects use their quick minds and insight to turn aside distractions, and they rarely take part in much personal talk or office drama.
+Architects often foster work environments where they aren’t slowed down by those less intelligent, less capable, or less adaptable to their more efficient methods.
+They feel no need to bring their colleagues along if they aren’t going to be helpful.